nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_

 ### Parameter hint (enhancement)
-The feature allows a user to view the correct prefixes and arguments of a command before entering the command.
+This enhancement allows a user to view the correct prefixes and arguments of a command before entering the command.

 The parameter hints for the command will be shown in the ResultDisplay once the command word is typed out.